ExtremeFLOW/neko/README.md

 ```

 ## Testing the Code
-Assuming you configured with pfuint you should be able to test the code with
+Assuming you configured with pFUnit you should be able to test the code with
 ```bash
 make check
 ```